 Note: This usage disclaimer will appear every 120 days.

-In order to use the accessibility features in Blackboard Collaborate, you must meet the following system requirements:
+In order to use the accessibility features in Bb Collaborate, you must meet the following system requirements:

 - Java 7 Update 6 and later

-- Blackboard Collaborate has been fully tested with JAWS 14 and JAWS 13.
+- Bb Collaborate has been fully tested with JAWS 14 and JAWS 13.
 Older versions of JAWS may work but have not been tested.

-- The Java Access Bridge is a technology that allows assistive technologies (such as screen readers, magnifiers, etc.) to access Java applications and applets, including Blackboard Collaborate products.
-Blackboard Collaborate supports the Java Access Bridge 2.0.3.
+- The Java Access Bridge is a technology that allows assistive technologies (such as screen readers, magnifiers, etc.) to access Java applications and applets, including Bb Collaborate products.
+Bb Collaborate supports the Java Access Bridge 2.0.3.
 Please refer to How to enable the Java Access Bridge 2.0.3 in Java 7 for more information.

-For more information about Accessibility in Blackboard Collaborate refer to the Accessibility Guide for Participants.
+For more information about Accessibility in Bb Collaborate refer to the Accessibility Guide for Participants.

 First time users